38/i3monkit/README.md

 # i3monkit - The i3 Status Bar Monitor Toolkit

-This is a toolkit for building customized i3 status bar for the [i3 tiling window manager](https://i3wm.org). i3 has its default status bar program called `i3status`, but it's somehow limited and hard to extend and customize.
+This is a toolkit for building customized status bar program for the [i3 tiling window manager](https://i3wm.org). i3 has its default status bar program called `i3status`, but it's somehow limited and hard to extend and customize.
 This crate gives you the ability to reimplement an status bar program for i3 quickly.